tibbben/geospatial-visualization/course_description.md

 ###Measurable Learning Outcomes:

-1. Understand maps as tools for storytelling in the context of urban development and change
+1. Understand maps as tools for storytelling in the context of urban development and change.
-2. Able to describe geographic information systems as assemblages of data, humans, machines and code
+2. Able to describe geographic information systems as assemblages of data, humans, machines and code.
-3. Able to design file system structure for a GIS and geospatial data management
+3. Able to design file system structure for a GIS and geospatial data management.
-4. Understand basic principals of map projections and coordinate reference systems
-5. Know the difference between vector and raster data structures
+4. Know the difference between vector and raster data structures.
-6. Able to identify sources of geospatial data
+5. Able to identify sources of geospatial data.
-7. Able to describe how raster and vector layers can be symbolized in any GIS
+6. Understand basic principals of map projections and coordinate reference systems.
-8. Able to perform basic overlay analysis using GIS
+7. Able to perform basic overlay analysis using GIS.
+8. Able to describe classification in terms of geospatial data and cartography.
+9. Able to perform spatial or categorical joins between two geospatial data sets/layers.
+10. Understand map symbolization and map symbol abstraction for geospatial data.
-9. Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb)
+11. Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
-10. Know cartographic standards for the use of fonts in labeling geographic features on a map
+12. Know cartographic standards for the use of fonts in labeling geographic features on a map.
-11. Understand how cartographic elements come together in a map to tell stories
+13. Understand how cartographic elements come together in a map to tell stories.
-12. Place maps in context of larger storytelling devices
+14. Place maps in context of larger storytelling devices.
-13. Understand maps as political tools
+15. Understand maps as political tools.

 ---